 - You will enter the provider information in the appropriate menu item and then you will select the Qualifying Person(s) section that applies to you.

-The child will either already be listed on your return or NOT listed on your return.
 Please allocate the total expenses entered in the Provider section to each Dependent and Continue to save your information.

 Do you have any qualifying children?